Religion in the Gambia: Animism

-Praying at "sacred sites"
+Praying at sacred sites

-Though it goes against Islamic tradition, many Gambians will pray at sacred sites where holy men frequently pray to seek Allah's blessing.
+Many Gambians will pray at sacred sites where holy men frequently pray to seek Allah's blessing.
 Places such as crocodile pools, ancient trees, and burial sites are familiar places where Gambia Muslims seek prayer answers despite it being against the Islamic Code.
 The most common sacred sites are in Bakau Kachikally (the Kachikally Museum and Crocodile Pool), and Kartong Folonko.
 People frequently visit these sites for various reasons, such as seeking blessing for a promotion at work and praying for their children.
 Women who cannot have children often visit these sites to seek Allah's blessing in the hopes they will conceive.
+Some of the Serer sacred sites in the Gambia include the Senegambian stone circles.
+The Serers do not pray to these stones, but make offerings or libations there in remembrance of their ancestors.
+Some scholars belief that the Serers were the builders as they are the sole ethnic group in the region who still use funerary houses like those found at Wanar site.
+For the religious symbolism behind the groupings of the stones, see Serer creation myth and mummification and cult of the upright stones in Serer religion.